nathan-rousselot/Efrei/S1/EfreiZ/README.md

 What's up next:

+- Fixing Bug  [Under Progress]
-- Display Improvement
+- Display Improvement  [Not started]
-- Make the Zombies a bit more cool, because they are way stronger than expected
+- Make the Zombies a bit more cool, because they are way stronger than expected  [Almost Done]